M1st3r-G/BeanBattle/README.md

 - AI

-- Hover over Enemys to See their range while moving
+- Hover over Enemies to See their range while moving

 - Implement More Actions
-  - Evil/Help as Healing or Debuff
+  - Evil/Help as Healing or De-Buff
   - Hide/Cover
-  - Overwatch
+  - Over-watch